BernardoAR/BernardoAR/README.md

 ## I'm a developer and I have a degree on Information System

-- 💻 I'm currently working on SGTxai at São Borja - Brazil;
-- 📚 I'm currently learning Docker, VueJS and getting better with Regex;
+- 📚 I'm currently learning Docker, React, VueJS and getting better with Regex;
 - 🕐 I'm looking to be more active on Github, and working on new projects;

 ### Connect with me: